josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 Introduction {#intro}
 ============

-In 2016, IETF leadership began a discussion of the need to review and possibly rework administrative arrangements at the IETF, dubbed the IETF Administrative Support Activity 2.0 project {{Arkko-2016}}.
-A series of virtual workshops related to this effort were scheduled and held on 28 February 2017 at 11:00 UTC and 16:00 UTC.
-(The agenda, slides, and minutes from the two meetings are available at the workshop proceedings {{IASA20-proceedings}}.
-Recordings of the two workshops are also available {{IASA20-1100UT-rec}}
-{{IASA20-1600UT-rec}}.)

-For background, the IASA arrangements were created more than ten years ago, when the IETF initially took charge of its own administration
-{{RFC4071}}.
-In the intervening years, there has been considerable change in the necessary tasks of IETF administration and in the world around the IETF {{I-D.daigle-iasa-retrospective}} and in how the IETF raises funds and finances its work
+The IETF Administrative Support Activity (IASA) arrangements were created more than ten years ago, when the IETF initially took charge of its own administration {{RFC4071}}.
+In the intervening years, there has been considerable change in the tasks of IETF administration and in the world around the IETF {{I-D.daigle-iasa-retrospective}} and in how the IETF raises funds and finances its work {{I-D.arkko-ietf-finance-thoughts}}.

-{{I-D.arkko-ietf-finance-thoughts}}.
-The IASA 2.0 process seeks to address what administrative arrangements will best support the IETF going forward.
+In 2016, IETF leadership began a discussion to review and possibly rework administrative arrangements at the IETF, dubbed the IETF Administrative Support Activity 2.0 project {{Arkko-2016}}.
+The IASA 2.0 process seeks to address what administrative arrangements that will best support the IETF going forward.

-To make changes, the IETF community first needed to understand what challenges or missed opportunities there are in the current system.
-A number of areas currently face challenges: structural issues regarding the roles and interfaces between the IETF, the IAOC, ISOC, the IESG, and contractors; challenges to the IETF funding model; availability of staff, contractor, and volunteer resources compared to the administrative workload; and, internal IAOC organizational issues.
+To make changes, the IETF community first needs to understand the challenges and/or missed opportunities within the current system.
+A number of areas face challenges: structural issues regarding the roles and interfaces between the IETF, the IAOC, ISOC, the IESG, and contractors; the IETF funding model; availability of staff, contractor, and volunteer resources compared to the administrative workload; and internal IAOC organizational issues.

-To get input from the community about what problems exist in these areas (and others) IETF leadership set up two virtual workshops, open to everyone from the community and people who are or have worked in IETF-administrative roles.
-(Readers of this report who are less familiar with IETF administration are strongly encouraged to read BCP 101 {{RFC4071}} {{I-D.daigle-iasa-retrospective}} and
+To get input from the community to identify challenges and opportunities in these and other areas, the IETF leadership set up two virtual workshops open to everyone in the IETF community and to people who are or have worked in IETF-administrative roles.
+These virtual workshops were held on 28 February 2017 at 11:00 UTC and 16:00 UTC.
+The agenda, slides, and minutes from the two meetings are available at the workshop proceedings
-{{I-D.arkko-ietf-finance-thoughts}}.)
+{{IASA20-proceedings}}.
+Recordings of the two workshops are also available {{IASA20-1100UT-rec}} {{IASA20-1600UT-rec}}.

-The workshops were virtual meetings where the participants provided their experiences and suggestions.
-The workshops primarily focused on identifying current challenges and opportunities.
+At these workshops, the participants provided their experiences and suggestions.
 Proposed changes and solutions will be discussed and dealt with in a later phase of the IASA 2.0 project.